How to Share a Curated IPTV Playlist With Anyone, Safely

 Sharing an IPTV playlist without leaking your primary credentials is easier than you think.
-Here's how linked playlist sharing works, and how to keep it aligned with source permissions and household-safe practices.
+Here's how smart collection sharing works, and how to keep it aligned with source permissions and household-safe practices.

 Responsible Use